alilibx/ridership-gai/README.md

-# Mahboub GEN AI Engine
+# Ridesrship GEN AI Engine

 ## How to run locally